Dual-induced multifractality in online viewing activity: Introduction

-These long-term correlations also imply the existence of fractality in time series of human online activity.
-However, two unanswered questions limits our much deeper recognition of human activity: (1) what category of fractality in time series of human activity and (2) what is the origin of such fractality?
-To address them, facilitated by the Internet technology, we investigate the time series of human online activity from two movie reviewing websites, Movielends and Netflix.
-The analysis of long-term correlation is presented to reveal the fractality in time series of the online reviewing activity.
-At the individual level, we apply DFA on time series of events composed by users with same activity level and the corresponding shuffled ones in which each user preserves inter-event times.
-The long-term correlations positively increase with activity levels.
-Moreover, because the distributions of inter-event intervals at different activity levels don't strictly follow a power law, there is a trivial difference between the Hurst exponents~\cite{Hurst1951,Hurst1956} of original and shuffled time series.
-The empirical result is a little different from the finding in human communication activity.
-At whole community level, the similar analysis on time series of events aggregated from all users' activities show the stronger long-term correlation with Hurst exponents roughly close to 0.9 and 1.0 for Movielens and Netflix, respectively.
+Although these long-term correlations imply the existence of fractality in these time series of human activity, two unanswered questions remain: (i) what category of fractality applies in a time series of human activity and (ii) what is the origin of the fractality?
+Using the Internet technology, we examine the time series in the human activity of two movie viewing websites, Movielens and Netflix, analyze the long-term correlations, and find fractality.
+At the individual level, we apply DFA to time series of records composed by users with the same activity level and to corresponding shuffled time series in which each user preserves the inter-event times.
+Long-term correlations become strong as activity level increases.
+Because the distributions of inter-event times at different activity levels do not follow a power law, there is a trivial difference between the Hurst exponents \cite{Hurst1951,Hurst1956} of the original and the shuffled time series.
+The empirical result differs somewhat from that found in human communication activity \cite{Rybski2012}.
+At the communal level we similarly analyze the time series of records aggregated from all user activities and find a stronger long-term correlations with Hurst exponents, approximatly 0.9 and 1.0 for Movielens and Netflix, respectively.